 Moreover, its inner jaws tighten around workpieces ranging from 1.6 to 2.6 inches in size.
 Likewise, the external jaws spread inside workpieces with pilot holes ranging from 2 to 3.2 inches.

 The screw chuck provides many options for supporting your projects.
 Honestly, the chuck holds the project tight and is relatively easy to use.
-Having a more comprehensive range of sizes, this is ideal for all.
+Having a more comprehensive range of sizes is ideal for all.
 Additionally, the chuck is compatible with many of the wood lathes available on the market these days.

 Here comes this durable chuck for all professionals.
 This chuck features auto-stop jaws inhibiting the widening of the chuck jaws.
-Thus, this allows the proper security of the material.
+Thus, this allows for the proper security of the material.

 Moreover, it features an anti-release spindle lock, due to which the chuck doesn’t move during the entire process.
 Likewise, it comes with enhanced jaw gearing that allows smooth movement of the jaws and increases the clamping pressure for maximum material support.
 It remains attached to the wood lather throughout.